beetbox/beets/README.rst

 Because beets is designed as a library, it can do almost anything you can imagine for your music collection.
 Via `plugins`_, beets becomes a panacea:

+- Fetch or calculate all the metadata you could possibly need: `album art`_, `lyrics`_, `genres`_, `tempos`_, `ReplayGain`_ levels, or `acoustic fingerprints`_.
+- Get metadata from `MusicBrainz`_, `Discogs`_, or `Beatport`_.
+Or guess
+  metadata using songs' filenames or their acoustic fingerprints.
+- `Transcode audio`_ to any format you like.
+- Check your library for `duplicate tracks and albums`_ or for `albums that are missing tracks`_.
+- Clean up crufty tags left behind by other, less-awesome tools.
 - Embed and extract album art from files' metadata.
+- Browse your music library graphically through a Web browser and play it in any browser that supports `HTML5 Audio`_.
+- Analyze music files' metadata from the command line.
 - Listen to your library with a music player that speaks the `MPD`_ protocol and works with a staggering variety of interfaces.
-- Fetch lyrics for all your songs from databases on the Web.
-- Manage your `MusicBrainz music collection`_.
-- Analyze music files' metadata from the command line.
-- Clean up crufty tags left behind by other, less-awesome tools.
-- Browse your music library graphically through a Web browser and play it in any browser that supports `HTML5 Audio`_.

 If beets doesn't do what you want yet, `writing your own plugin`_ is shockingly simple if you know a little Python.